Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 They're ignoring us.

-But in any event, so here we are, back discussing the magnets.
+But in any event, so here we are back discussing the magnets.

-So I've gotten a couple of uh a few patents on these magnets and the folded blended magnetic field.
+So I've gotten a couple of a few patents on these magnets and the folded blended magnetic field.

 And I'm starting to mess about with magnetic fields in ways that I don't find others doing.

-And I'm discovering some stuff here because in Woo, it's all discovery, and discoveries last as long as they last.
+And I'm discovering some stuff here because in Wu, it's all discovery.

-But in our particular Woo world, I know some things at the moment that are pretty solid.
+But in our particular Wu world, I know some things at the moment that are pretty solid, that there are no magnetic gen sets out there now being commercially produced.

 The ones that you see online don't send me those links anymore.